📌 Overview

 Screenshot showing the Aura Frames app at the #1 rank in the U.S. Apple App Store

-Although there is a lot of interesting history from how the Aura Rails codebase evolved over a decade, let’s look at the changes made from mid-2025 before Christmas Day 2025 to Active Record to make the numbers above possible.
+Although there is a lot of interesting history from how the Aura Frames Ruby on Rails codebase evolved over a decade, in this post we’ll focus on changes made from mid-2025 to prepare for the surge of traffic on Christmas Day, as well as some general data layer scaling tactics.

 Getting Started With Multiple Databases